Québec Roads - QC 148

 Traveling on this highway may get you eaten by rogue sheep, old Utah state highway shields, or cottage cheese.
 Or maybe fog.
 Those crazy Canadians...

-Paralleling QC 148 to the north is future A-50, traveling through long series of rock cuts that are undoubtedly wide enough for four lanes, but undoubtedly only filled with two for the time being.
-Apparently all interchange grading and overpasses are complete, based on aerial photos, but I didn't have time to get to Ottawa and back and also explore A-50.
-Maybe next time.
+Future A-50 parallels QC 148 to the north, traveling through long series of rock cuts that are undoubtedly wide enough for four lanes, but only filled with two for the time being.
+These photos were taken in 2007, and A-50 is now open in 2012.

 Slot this old westbound distance sign between the second and third photos above.
 Chene is a special kind of French oak, used in wine barrels (well, where else?), so this is Oak Point in 6 km, and Gatineau (which absorbed Hull recently) in 95 km.